rktayal/custom_object_detection_train/README.md

 ├─ training
 └─ README.md
 ```
-- `annotations` folder can be used to store all `*.csv` files and respective tensorflow `*.record` files, containing list of annotations for our dataset images
+- `annotations` folder can be used to store all `*.csv` files and respective tensorflow `*.record` files.
+It also contains the `label_map.pbtxt` file
+which describes the mapping of class id with its name for our model.
+NOTE: TF Object Detection API expects TFRecord file as input during training process
-- `images` directory can contain all images in our dataset, as well as the `*.xml` files, produced for each one using `labelImg` annotation tool
+- `images` directory can contain all images in our dataset, as well as their annotation `*.xml` files.
+The `xml` files have the PascalVOC format.
 NOTE: `images/train` is used during training, while images in `images/test` will be used to test our final model
 - `pre-trained-model` has the starting checkpoint for our training job.
 I am using ssd_mobilenet_v2 for this demo
+you can download the `*.tar.gz` file from [here](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz) and extract the contents in this directory.
+After extracting, the contents of this direcotry should have the following files.
+   - checkpoint
+   - frozen_inference_graph.pb
+   - model.ckpt.data-00000-of-00001
+   - model.ckpt.index
+   - model.ckpt.meta
+   - pipeline.config
+NOTE: These files will be used during weight initialization for our model.
-- `training` directory contains training pipeline configuration file `*.config` as well as `*.pbtxt` label map file
+- `training` directory will contain the training pipeline configuration file `new_pipeline.config` in our case.

+If you don't understand much till this point, don't worry, we will see in detail below on how we are generating the required files.

 ### Creating the Dataset
 Tensorflow object detection API requires [TFRecord file](https://www.tensorflow.org/api_guides/python/python_io#tfrecords_format_details) format as input, therefore we need to convert our dataset to this file format ultimately.